 I’m addicted to programming.
 Every day I write code, watch tech videos, or read computer articles and books.
 Is it passion or sickness?

-This was not always so.
-When I was in school, I typed words from Pascal programs but didn’t understand what “while”, “for”, “else”, semicolon mean.
+This was not always the case.
+When I was in school, I typed words from Pascal programs but didn’t understand what “while”, “for”, “else”, or semicolons meant.
 I couldn’t solve even a simple algorithm task.
 At Shevchenko University, I got a poor score in Programming and the examiner told me I would never become a software developer.
 It bothered me.

 The next year, I pivoted and started studying Computer Science at the National Technical University of Ukraine “Igor Sikorsky Kyiv Polytechnic Institute”.
-I learned higher mathematics, algorithms, relational databases, design patterns, monolithic applications, systems design, all with passion and enthusiasm.
-In my third study-year, I fell in love with C++ and it became my main programming language for the following 4 years.
-Since then, I swallowed plenty of blog posts about concurrency, data structures, unit tests, CI/CD; tasted books about OOP, SOLID, clean code; visited dozens of tech conferences.
+I learned higher mathematics, algorithms, relational databases, design patterns, monolithic applications, and systems design, all with passion and enthusiasm.
+In my third year of study, I fell in love with C++ and it became my main programming language for the following 4 years.
+Since then, I have consumed plenty of blog posts about concurrency, data structures, unit tests, and CI/CD; read books about OOP, SOLID, and clean code; and attended dozens of tech conferences.

 Once upon a time, I heard about Nimses.
-This startup develops a worldwide system that records the time of a human being’s life.
-Its idea fired me up that I left my C++ occupation and started working on this system.
-A bunch of things used in the project was new to me and I learned them from scratch: Go, microservices in the cloud, NoSQL databases, Docker.
+This startup developed a worldwide system that records the time of a human being’s life.
+Its idea excited me so much that I left my C++ position and started working on this system.
+Many things used in the project were new to me and I learned them from scratch: Go, microservices in the cloud, NoSQL databases, and Docker.

 So, writing code is neither passion nor sickness.
-It’s my habit that I grew during a lifetime.
+It’s a habit that I have developed over a lifetime.